TREND50/gp_daq/doc/setting_addr.md

 where ```8888``` is the monitoring port, its value is arbitrary.

 After running the above commands, the board should be succesfully initialized.
-If this is the case, then an ACK msg will be sent back in response to any command sent by the central DAQ and forwarded to the set_addr program.
+If this is the case, then an ACK msg will be sent back in response to any command from the central DAQ and forwarded to the set_addr program.